awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_organizations.md

 When you use GuardDuty with an AWS Organizations organization, you can designate any account within the organization to be the GuardDuty delegated administrator\.
 Only the organization management account can designate GuardDuty delegated administrators\.

-**Note**
-The Organization management account can be the delegated administrator, but this is not recommended based on AWS Security best practices following the principle of least privilege\.

 An account that is designated as a delegated administrator becomes a GuardDuty administrator account, has GuardDuty automatically enabled in the designated Region, and is granted permission to enable and manage GuardDuty for all accounts in the organization within that Region\.
 The other accounts in the organization can be viewed and added as GuardDuty member accounts associated with the delegated administrator account\.

  If you have already set up a GuardDuty administrator with associated member accounts by invitation, and the member accounts are part of the same organization, their **Type** changes from **by Invitation** to **via Organizations** when you set a GuardDuty delegated administrator for your organization\.
 If the new delegated administrator previously added members by invitation that are not part of the same organization, their **Type** is **by Invitation**\.
 In both cases, these previously added accounts are member accounts to the organization's GuardDuty delegated administrator\.

 You can continue to add accounts as members even if they are outside of your organization\.
 To learn more, see [Designating administrator and member accounts through invitation \(console\)](guardduty_invitations.md#guardduty_become_console) and [Designating GuardDuty administrator and member accounts through invitation \(API\)](guardduty_invitations.md#guardduty_become_api)\.

-**Note**
+## Important considerations for GuardDuty delegated administrators<a name="delegated_admin_important"></a>

+Take note of the following factors that define how the delegated administrator operates in GuardDuty:

+**A delegated administrator can manage a maximum of 5000 members\.**
 There is a limit of 5000 member accounts per GuardDuty delegated administrator\.
 However, there could be more than 5000 accounts in your organization\.
 The number of **All** accounts in your organization is displayed on the **Accounts** page of the GuardDuty console\.
 If you exceed 5000 member accounts you will receive a notification through CloudWatch, Personal Health Dashboard, and in an email to the delegated administrator account\.

-Use the following procedures to register a GuardDuty delegated administrator for your organization, add existing organization accounts as members, and automate the addition of new organization accounts as GuardDuty member accounts\.

-**Important**
+**A delegated administrator is Regional\.**
-unlike AWS Organizations, GuardDuty is a Regional service\.
-This means that GuardDuty delegated administrators and member accounts must be added in each desired Region for account management through AWS Organizations to be active in each Region\.
+Unlike AWS Organizations, GuardDuty is a Regional service\.
+This means that GuardDuty delegated administrators, and their member accounts must be added in each desired Region for account management through AWS Organizations to be active in every Region\.
 In other words, if the organization management account designates a delegated administrator for GuardDuty in only US East \(N\.
 Virginia\) that delegated administrator will only manage member accounts added in that Region\.
 For more information on Regions in GuardDuty see [Regions and endpoints](guardduty_regions.md)\.

+**An organization can have only one delegated administrator\.**
+You can only have one delegated administrator per account\.
+If you have designated an account as a delegated administrator in one region, that account must be your delegated administrator in all other regions\.
+To change your delegated administrator after one has already been set, see the procedure for de\-registering a delegated administrator\.

+**Setting your Organization management account as the delegated administrator is not recommended\.**
+The Organization management account can be the delegated administrator, but this is not recommended based on AWS Security best practices following the principle of least privilege\.

+**Changing a delegated administrator does not disable GuardDuty for member accounts\.**
+If you remove the delegated administrator, all associated member accounts are removed as GuardDuty members, but GuardDuty is not disabled in those accounts\.

 ## Permissions required to designate a delegated administrator<a name="organizations_permissions"></a>